Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In case you didn’t know, just about every LSAT prep company on Earth leverages a subscription to LSAC to get access to past official official LSAT problems.
 Thus, the playing field is more or less level in terms of quality of practice questions.

-As such, the big difference between prep companies revolves around the answer solutions that each company crafts for these problems.
+Another big difference revolves around the answer solutions that each company crafts for these problems.
 And I think Princeton Review’s are really good.

 Every problem comes with a detailed explanation, including a breakdown of the optimal way to approach the question type, as well as analysis of both correct andincorrect answer choices.
 I think is super important.